Restoring Balance

 That’s the question I help people answer.

-Most burnout doesn’t come from workload.
+Most burnout doesn’t come from workload alone.

 If You’d Like to Talk

-I provide therapy for leaders and senior professionals experiencing burnout caused by workplace abuse, chronic career anxiety, or leadership stress.
+I provide therapy for executives and senior professionals experiencing burnout caused by workplace abuse, chronic career anxiety, or leadership stress.
 You can schedule a brief consultation to share what’s going on and see whether working together makes sense.

 From the Blog